 General Tips on Cooking Porcini Mushrooms

-Spring Porcini Salad
+The Spring Porcini Conundrum

 What you need to know about cooking with springtime porcini, which are a little different from the fall varieties.
 My favorite?
 A sort of grilled porcini salad.